Tremors and horocycle dynamics on the moduli space of translation surfaces: Introduction

-We will introduce a method for constructing $U$-orbits with unexpected properties, and apply it in the genus two stratum $\HH(1,1)$.
 Let $\EE_4 \subset \HH_1(1,1)$ denote the set of unit-area surfaces which can be presented as two identical tori glued along a slit (in the notation and terminology of McMullen \cite{McMullen-SL(2)}, $\EE_4$ is the subset of area-one surfaces in the eigenform locus of discriminant $D=4$).

 From now on we write $G \df \SL_2(\R)$ and $\EE \df \EE_4$ .
 The locus $\EE$ is 5-dimensional, is $G$-invariant, and is the support of a $G$-invariant ergodic probability measure $\mu_\EE$. \begin{thm}\name{thm: 1} There is $q \in \HH(1,1)$ which is not contained in $\EE$ but which is generic for the measure $\mu_\EE$ supported on $\EE$. \end{thm}